 - Grease and flour (or use non-stick spray) a 10-inch bundt pan.
 Set aside.

-- Bake in a 350°F (175°C) oven for 55-65 minutes or until cake tester comes out dry.
+- Bake in a 350°F (175°C) oven for 55-65 minutes or until a wooden cake tester comes out dry.

 - Cool in pan for about 20 minutes on wire rack; invert to cool completely.

 - Dust with icing sugar just before serving.

 HELPFUL HINTS on How to Make a Great Bundt Cake: